sodiqsanusi/frontendme-ecommer3/README.md

 ### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.
 So I discovered I'm not really comfortable with the same optimization I learnt a great deal of while building this project so I'll probably learn more about it before diving in my next project two days from now.

 ### Useful resources

-- [Resource on deferring render blocking resources]https://web.dev/render-blocking-resources/) - This helped me for inlining critical resources and the understanding of how to know which parts of code should be critical or not.
+- [Resource on deferring render blocking resources](https://web.dev/render-blocking-resources/) - This helped me for inlining critical resources and the understanding of how to know which parts of code should be critical or not.
 I really liked its pattern of explaining and will surely use it while trying to learn more about code optimization.

 ## Acknowledgments

-Special thanks to the web.dev development team for the numerous articles on web development and to my mentor Raks, you keep me going most times man.
+Special thanks to the web.dev development team for the numerous articles on web development and to my mentor Raks, you keep me going most times man 🐥 .